cshuptrine/nyckle-website-new/_posts/2022-10-31-what-is-class-balance-drift-and-why-does-it-matter-for-content-moderation.md

 author: oscar
 summary: Class-balance drift can degrade your auto content-moderation system.
 We look at what it is, how to track it, and what to do when it occurs.
-seo_description: Class-balance drift can degrade your auto content-moderation system.
+description: Class-balance drift can degrade your auto content-moderation system.
 We look at what it is, how to track it, and what to do when it occurs.
-og_image: /blog/images/2022/class-balance-drift-hero.jpg
+image: /blog/images/2022/class-balance-drift-hero.webp
-og_image_alt: Class balance drift
+image_alt: Class balance drift
 stage: false
 ---